Deformable image registration with deep network priors: a study on longitudinal PET images: Introduction

+Recent deep learning (DL) supervised registration methods (\cite{Fu2020}) also rely on dissimilarity measurements and regularization terms that can be optimized with variants of SGD.
+However, there are two key differences compared to conventional approaches.
+DL methods require a training stage with a training database that gives the model prior knowledge regarding deformations.
+They also use a different type of transformation model, with convolutional neural networks (CNN) used as an over-parameterized but structured model of the deformation field.

-Despite recent developments in DL-based registration (\cite{Chen2021}), conventional methods still reach more accurate results in most applications (\cite{Heinrich2020}).
-Though trained networks are faster than conventional methods, training requires large databases and often restricts their use to a specific domain.
-To alleviate the database dependency and understand the architecture's influence and role as a prior, we propose an unsupervised approach to perform registration based on the recent Deep Image Prior work (DIP) (\cite{Ulyanov2020}).
-Contrary to standard DL-based approaches, DIP does not learn from a database but relies on a single image.
-It uses a deep architecture not to summarize the information across samples but as a prior.
-Effectively, the architecture plays the role of a parametric model in an optimization problem restricting the solution space.
-While DIP was initially designed for denoising and inpainting tasks (\cite{Ulyanov2020}), we adapted it here to medical image registration.
+Despite recent developments in DL-based registration (\cite{Chen2021}), conventional methods still perform better and obtain more accurate results in most applications (\cite{Heinrich2020}).
+In addition, even though trained networks are faster than conventional methods, training requires large databases which often restricts their use to a specific therapeutic area.

-In this work, we formalize the registration problem as a conventional registration approach with a deformation field modeled by a deep pyramidal network.
-Hence, we name our approach \textit{MIRRBA} for \textit{Medical Image Registration method Regularized By Architecture}.
-Contrary to \cite{Ulyanov2020}, who fed the network with white noise, we gave the moving image as input, conditioning the network's weights to parametrize the deformation field and thus favor interpretability.
+With this work, we propose a new registration method formalized as a conventional registration approach, with a deformation field modeled by an untrained deep pyramidal network.
+We named our approach \texttt{MIRRBA} for \textit{Medical Image Registration method Regularized By Architecture}.

-Since \texttt{MIRRBA} optimizes a network while not being biased by the training dataset, we are able to isolate the role of different network components to accurately predict deformation fields.
-We show that some settings, such as the network's global shape or capture range, significantly impact results.
-Regarding reference methods, \texttt{MIRRBA} outperforms state-of-the-art DL-based approaches, despite our optimization not competing with their inference time. \texttt{MIRRBA} does not however yet surpass the best conventional approaches.
-In fact, our best results were obtained by relying on a conventional method refined through \texttt{MIRRBA}.
-Aside \texttt{MIRRBA}'s comparable performance to state-of-the-art methods, and despite its computational limitations, the focus of our work is in the paradigm change bridging the gap between conventional and DL-based methods.
+We applied \texttt{MIRRBA} on longitudinal PET images acquired for the evaluation of treatment response in patients with metastatic breast cancer and compared the results to registrations obtained with standard approaches.
+We also studied the impact of different architecture configurations (14 configurations) on the deformation field.